brittonlaroche/MongoDB-Demos/util/mail/README.md

 6. Choose Generate.
 7. Follow the instructions to enter the App Password.
 The App Password is the 16-character code in the yellow bar on your device.
 Choose Done.
-    Take this app key and replace the line in the script with your own   .
+    Take this app key and replace the line in the script with your own (line 58).
 ``` mail.login('your.name@10gen.com','yourapppassword') ```